-Refer to Note 3.1(b) "Credit risk", Note 4 "Critical accounting estimates and judgements" and Note 19 "Trade, prepayments and other receivables" to the consolidated financial statements.
+Refer to Note 3.1(b) "Credit risk", Note 4(a) "Critical accounting estimates and judgements" and Note 19 "Trade and other receivables and prepayments" to the consolidated financial statements.

-The Group's trade receivables amounted to RMB94 million before the allowance for expected credit losses ("ECL") RMB15 million as at 31 December 2023.
-A provision for impairment of trade receivables of RMB8 million was charged and included in the consolidated statement of comprehensive income during the year ended 31 December 2023.
+The Group's trade receivables amounted to RMB107 million before the allowance for expected credit losses ("ECL") RMB13 million as at 31 December 2024.
+A reversal for impairment of trade receivables of RMB2 million was credited and included in the consolidated statement of comprehensive income during the year ended 31 December 2024.

-Provision for impairment of trade receivables is based on management's estimate of the lifetime ECL by assessing future cash flows of trade receivables including a probability weighted amount determined by evaluating a range of possible outcomes based on historical credit loss experience by aging pattern, credit and settlement history, financial capability of its customers, recent settlements received and the current market situation, and applying them to the receivables held at year end.
+Provision for impairment of trade receivables is based on management's estimate of the lifetime ECL by assessing the future cash flows of trade receivables including a probability weighted amount determined by evaluating a range of possible outcomes based on historical credit loss experience by aging pattern, credit and settlement history, financial capability of its customers, recent settlements received and the current market situation, and applying them to the receivables held at year end.